sqitchers/sqitch/README.md

     ./Build test
     ./Build install

+To install Sqitch and all of its dependencies into a single directory named `sqtich_bundle`, type:

+    cpan Carton
+    ./Build bundle --install_base sqitch_bundle

+After which, Sqtich can be run from `./sqitch_bundle/bin/sqitch`.

 To build from a Git clone, first install [Dist::Zilla](https://metacpan.org/module/Dist::Zilla), then use it to install Sqitch and its dependencies: